nus-cs2103/website-base/admin/exam-pen-and-paper.md

 You will be given OCR forms %%(i.e., bubble sheets)%% to indicate your answers for Part 1.

 **You have slightly more than 1 minute for each question**, which means you need to go through the questions fairly quickly.
-You might not have a lot of time left to refer notes frequently during this part of the exam (i.e., you need to be fairly familiar with the content, needing to refer to notes only occasionally).
+You might not have a lot of time left to refer notes frequently during this part of the exam (i.e., you need to be fairly familiar with the content, needing to refer to notes only occasionally).<br>
+ That said, based on our past observations, almost all students are able to finish this part of the exam withing the given time fairly comfortably.

 {{ icon_tip }} **Mark the OCR form as you go**, rather than planning to transfer your answers to the OCR form near the end. %%Reason: Given there are 100 questions, it will be hard to estimate how much time you need to mass-transfer all answers to OCR forms.%%